mwarddev/tripps_treasures/README.md

     * I would like to be able to view all current orders in production sorted by date ordered.
     * I would like to be able to change the status of an order when the product has been created.
     * I would like to change the status of an order when the product has been dispatched.
+    * I would like to send an order despatched email to the customer when the order is complete.

 ## Design (UXD)